Adding a New Form

 Adding Fields

 Once you’ve made your selection on starting fresh or from a template, the Ninja Forms builder will open.
-You’ll find yourself on the Form Fields tab of the builder with the Fields Window open.
-A Blank Form has been selected in this example:
+You’ll find yourself on the Form Fields tab of the builder with the Fields Drawer open.
+A blank form has been selected in this example.

-Note: when you first begin a form, the Field Window opens for you automatically.
-Anytime you want to open it again manually, you’ll need to click the little blue circle/+ icon at the bottom right of the screen:
+When you first begin a form, the Field Drawer opens for you automatically.
+Anytime you want to add a new field, you’ll need to either click the + Add new field at the top middle of the form builder or the little plus symbol, +, at the bottom right of the screen.

 Editing Fields

-All form fields have settings that can be edited so that the field behaves exactly like you want it to.
-Clicking directly on any field in the builder will open its setting window.
-Here we’ve clicked on the First Name field we added in the video above, and changed its Label to just Name.
-You can see the change reflected in the builder:
+All form fields have settings that can be edited to your preferences.
+Clicking directly on any field in the builder will open the setting window.
+Here we’ve clicked on the First Name field and changed its Label to say Name.
+You can see the change reflected in the builder.

 Deleting Fields

-Click the trash can icon to delete the field.
+You can click the Trash icon to delete this field.

 Emails and Actions